 There are a few different options when it comes to getting rid of old paper records.
 A paper shredder is one convenient option, but it can take a lot of time and effort to shred old documents.

-You can also take paper to companies that offer shredding services.
-Recycling companies and stores like UPS and FedEx will shred paper for free or for a fee, and since they mix your papers with others from multiple customers, this can be a secure option.
+You can also hire shredding services to dispose of old documents.
+Recycling companies and stores like UPS and FedEx will shred paper for free or for a fee, and since they mix your papers with those from multiple customers, it can be a secure option.

 The National Association of Information Destruction (NAID) certifies shredding services, and working with a NAID-approved vendor can increase the security of document disposal.